amindeed/Gmail-AutoResponder/worklog.md

 ## 2020-04-14
 - Cleaning up `README.md`

-## 2020-04-13 *(Update: 2021-04-04)*
+## 2020-04-13 *(Update: 2021-04-06)*

 - `clasp` limitations:
     - There seems to be a [long standing open issue](https://github.com/google/clasp/issues/225) about CI pipelines and services integration.
-    - I've been trying to find a way to automate, or bypass altogether, the process described in [`clasp run` CLI doc](https://github.com/google/clasp/blob/master/docs/run.md).
-But, for the time being, and according to the official documentation, there is no automated way to associate a Google Apps Script project to a Standard GCP Project to allow Script functions calls through [Apps Script API](https://developers.google.com/apps-script/api/) :
+    - As I was trying to find a way to automate, or bypass altogether, the process described in [`clasp run` CLI doc](https://github.com/google/clasp/blob/master/docs/run.md), I came to the conclusion that there is **no automated way** to associate a Google Apps Script project to a Standard GCP Project :

         - > […] <br> 2.
 Deploy the Script as an API executable ***(Easiest done via GUI at the moment)***. <br><br> *—Source [🌎](https://github.com/google/clasp/tree/4464f73465dd9697ae22fab81c42370ca98232c6#run)*
         - > _**Setup Instructions :** <br> […] <br> 3.
 Set the `projectId` to your Apps Script project : <br>  […] <br>  - In the menu, click `Resources > Cloud Platform project...` <br>  - Paste `Project number` in `Change Project` and click `Set Project`._ <br><br>  *—Soucre [🌎](https://github.com/google/clasp/blob/master/docs/run.md#setup-instructions)*